- Elevation: 2,563 m (8,409 ft)

 However it is probably the third most prominent and certainly represents the main target for hikers exploring the remote southern side.

-The nearest large town with a railway station is Tulungagung from where it is at least an hour to the starting point in Geger, Desa Sendang.
-This village is around 1,000 metres above sea level and so it’s no surprise that cabbage is a common crop here.
-Further up the mountainside are small areas of tea plantation.
+The nearest large town with a railway station is Tulungagung from where it is about an hour to the starting point in Geger, Desa Sendang.
+This village is around 900 metres above sea level and so it’s no surprise that cabbage is a common crop here.
+There are also small areas of tea plantation higher up.

-The trail itself is not frequently-used and has few signs or shelters but has much to recommend it.
-The exact location of the trailhead is at Candi Penampihan, a Hindu relic of the Majapahit era.
+The trail itself is slowly growing in popularity but is not yet as overloaded as most other peaks in Java and and has much to recommend it.
+The exact location of the trailhead is at Candi Penampihan (1,017m), a Hindu relic of the ancient Mataram era that is well looked-after by locals.
 Note that there is another temple called Candi Sekar on the Bakosurtanal map.
 This is several kilometres further east in Nglurup which is at a similar elevation and also has tea plantations.

 Additional short hike: Anyone staying in the Kediri area after hiking Liman or Limas might want to hike Gunung Budheg (483m) just a few kilometres south of the town of Tulungagung.
 Up a steep, well-used muddy trail it takes just one hour to reach the first summit (463m) which is just beyond a telecommunications tower.
 From the first top are great views to the Liman-Wilis range and to the higher peak which is only about 20 metres higher.
 Both tops are on near-vertical cliffs and are presumably an ancient volcanic plug of some sort.